cassius8/wordle/README.md

 # wordle
-This is just a small fun way to plya wordle in the middle of the day.
-I still need to make the interface prettier.
+This is just a small fun way to play wordle in the middle of the day.
+I still need to make the interface prettier, and work on some edge case logic.